paulnivin/cni-ipvlan-vpc-k8s/README.md

    to these VPCs will be sourced from the IPvlan adapter in the pod and not through the host masquerade.
 - `reuseIPWait`: Seconds to wait before free IP addresses are made available for reuse by Pods.
-Defaults to 60 seconds.
+Defaults to 60 seconds. `reuseIPWait` functions as both a lock to prevent addresses from being grabbed by Pods spinning up in between the stages of chained CNI plugin execution and as a method of delaying when a new Pod can grab the same IP address of a terminating Pod.

 ### IP address lifecycle management